The energy crisis could turn energy stocks into a secular winner

 Summary: Equities ended 2021 with a gain of 23.3 percent in USD terms in the MSCI World Index, extending the 14.3 percent gain in 2020.
 While these returns are much higher than the long run returns in equities, the MSCI World is still below its long-term trend since early 1970 and the US equity risk premium is currently estimated at 4.7 percent.
 If we add the current US 10-year yield then the expected return is 6.4 percent in US equities.
 While we do not think the overall equity market is overvalued relative to interest rates, there are definitely speculative pockets of the equity market that exhibit bubble-like tendencies.
 These pockets have declined sharply over the past three months due to rising interest rate expectations.

-Last year, a global energy crisis emerged slowly before exploding in the hands of Asia and Europe in the latter part of the year, with European natural gas futures soaring 2,381 percent since May 2020.
+Last year a global energy crisis emerged slowly before exploding in the hands of Asia and Europe in the late part of the year, with European natural gas futures soaring 2,381 percent since May 2020.
 Higher energy prices—the main theme of this quarterly outlook—are a tax on consumers and businesses.
 They can push up consumer prices and shrink margins through higher direct operating expenses and secondary inflationary pressures hitting industries differently.
 They can also push interest rates higher, directly lifting the discount rate on future free cash flows and thus lowering equity valuations.
-There are many reasons to believe energy prices will remain elevated for the foreseeable future due to underinvestment, ESG and the green transformation enticing investors to get exposure to the overall energy sector to balance their portfolio against an overweight in technology and growth stocks.
+There are many reasons to believe energy prices will remain elevated for the foreseeable future due to underinvestment, ESG and the green transformation.
+This will entice investors to get exposure to the overall energy sector to balance their portfolio against an overweight in technology and growth stocks.

 Energy sector has diminished to an insignificant role in equity markets